robusta-dev/robusta/docs/how-it-works/architecture.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 The Robusta `SaaS platform <http://home.robusta.dev/ui?from=docs>`_ provides a single pane of glass for all your alerts and clusters.

+On commercial plans, the UI is available for self-hosting in your own environment.

 CLI (Optional)
 ^^^^^^^^^^^^^^^^